HatAndBread/flickr-guessr/README.md

-# flickr-geoguessr
+# What is this?

+Geography game(s) I built with two aims:

+① Learn Vue.

-A poor person's <a href ="https://www.geoguessr.com/">Geoguesser</a>.
-I didn't want to pay for the full version so decided to build my own.
+② Build a free copy of the annoyingly addictive <a href ="https://www.geoguessr.com/">Geoguesser</a> so that I didn't have to pay for the full version of the original.

+Play the game <a href="https://geography-geeks.netlify.app">here</a>!

+## Todos

+🌍Build a game around Google StreetView.
+🌍Build a game around Mapbox 3D.

 ## Technology 🤓